 Two applications of Poast or clethodim (various formulations) in combination with good crop competition will usually provide good control or suppression of bermudagrass.
 See Table 4 for application rates and weed size for treatment.
-Always include a crop oil concentrate in the spray mixture.
+Always include a recommended adjuvant in the spray mixture.